jhurray/BALoadingAnimations/README.md

 **An animated wrapper around asynchronous operations.**

-Performs code in blocks and selectors asynchronously while presenting a loading animation.
+Performs code in blocks asynchronously while presenting a loading animation.
 When the work is done, the loading animation is removed from the view.

 Styling / Configuration
 --------------

 Many loading animations:
-..*Spinner (Default)
+* Spinner (Default)
-..*Ripple
+* Ripple
-..*Wave
+* Wave
-..*Pulse
+* Pulse

 BALoadingAnimationConfig class methods change a singleton, which is used as the default configuration for all BALoadingAnimations.